Diego Perotti: Salernitana

-On 2 February 2022, Perotti returned to Italy and its top tier after signing a short-term contract with newly-promoted U.S. Salernitana 1919.
+On 2 February 2022, Perotti returned to Italy and its top tier after signing a short-term contract with newly promoted US Salernitana 1919.
+In September 2024, two years after his last match, the 36-year-old announced his retirement.

 International career

 On 9 November 2009, Perotti received his maiden call-up for the Argentina national team.
 He made his debut five days later, playing the last ten minutes of the 2–1 friendly loss against Spain in Madrid after having come on as a substitute for FC Barcelona's Lionel Messi.

 Perotti was named in a preliminary 35-man squad for the 2018 FIFA World Cup in Russia but he did not make the final cut.

 Personal life

 Perotti's father, Hugo, was also a footballer.